justrunis/sale-seeker/README.md

 - View order history and track shipping status
 - Contact customer support for assistance

+### For Sellers

+- Add, edit, and delete items in the store
+- Set prices and update inventory levels
+- View and respond to customer reviews

 ### For Administrators:

 - Manage user accounts and permissions